Skip to main content

 Join George Washington's Mount Vernon and the Abraham Lincoln Presidential Foundation as they host a day for great history-based discussions and professional learning experiences designed specifically for PS 186 social studies teachers.

-As the nation celebrates the 250th anniversary of the United States, this workshop will explore effective strategies for teaching the founding of our country through the lives and leadership of George Washington and Abraham Lincoln.
+As the nation celebrates the 250th anniversary of the United States, explore effective strategies for teaching the founding of our country through the lives and leadership of George Washington and Abraham Lincoln.

 Teachers MUST teach in a formal K-12 classroom or school setting.